Many Cultures, One Community, Living, Learning and Working Together

 A Message from our Deputy Principal

-Hello, my name is Maeve Callery and I am the Deputy Principal at Mary, Mother of Hope Junior National School.
+Hello, my name is Jean Cullen and I am the Deputy Principal at Mary, Mother of Hope Junior National School.
 I work closely with the Principal Ms Moran and all of the other staff to ensure that all of the children in our school receive the best possible educational experience during their time with us.

-At Mary, Mother of Hope JNS we are very lucky to have a highly motivated and creative team of teachers who, with the support of our ancillary staff work tirelessly to deliver the primary school curriculum, balancing all subjects and using a variety of teaching styles and methodologies, ensuring that all of our children engage fully with their learning.
-All of the children in our school are encouraged to reach their potential and are praised regularly for their achievements.
+At Mary, Mother of Hope JNS we are very lucky to have a highly motivated and creative team of teachers who, with the support of Special Needs Assistants and ancillary staff, work tirelessly to deliver the primary school curriculum.
+They balance all subjects and use a variety of teaching styles and methodologies to ensure that all of our children engage fully with their learning.
+Every child in our school is encouraged and supported to reach their potential and are praised regularly for their achievements.

 Please take some time to browse our website and make sure to check back in regularly to keep updated with news and events in our school.